 This train is fully covered by Japan Rail Pass.
 But online reservation is not available for overseas visitor and ticket is on sale one month prior to departure date.
 It is very hard to book and not realistic to put this train in your plan.

 Anyway it may be considerable for overnight transfer between Tokyo and Nagoya/Kyoto/Osaka.
 Let’s see the details about this train.
 Continue reading Save money and time to go to Nagoya, Kyoto and Osaka from Tokyo by train.
 Overnight rapid train Moonlight Nagara

 Wide View Nanki (ワイドビュー南紀) is a Limited Express train that connects Nagoya (名古屋) with Shingu (新宮) and Kii-Katsuura (紀伊勝浦).
 Nanki (南紀) is the name of the area in Kii peninsula (紀伊半島).
 When you go to UNESCO World Heritage site, “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range” from Nagoya, you can use this train and access there from Shingu.
 This train is operated by KIHA 85 series that equips very huge windows.
 It can offer to passengers very panoramic view.
 That is why this train is called “Wide View”.
 Continue reading Access to World Heritage Kii mountains from Nagoya.
 Limited Express Wide View Nanki

-Limited express train “Shinano” takes you to 1998 Winter Olympic host city, Nagano (長野) from Nagoya (名古屋).
-And also one of 13 round trips is extended to operate to Osaka (大阪).
+Limited express train “Shinano” runs between Nagano (長野) from Nagoya (名古屋).
 If you go to Hida Mountains (a.k.a.
-Norther Alps), you can use this train to Matsumoto (松本), and transfer to local train Oito line bound for Shinano-Omachi (信濃大町), Hakuba (白馬) and Minami-Otari (南小谷).
-And also there are some preserved small town in Kiso Valley (木曽谷) along Chuo line where this train goes through.
+Northern Alps), you can use this train to Matsumoto (松本), and transfer to local train Oito line bound for Shinano-Omachi (信濃大町), Hakuba (白馬) and Minami-Otari (南小谷).
+And also there are some preserved small towns in Kiso Valley (木曽谷), such as Magome, along Chuo line where this train goes through.
 Continue reading Express train Nagano to/from Nagoya.
 Limited Express Shinano

 I took “Wide View Hida 6” from Toyama to Nagoya on Apr 27, 2010.
 This express train is operated mostly between Takayama and Nagoya.
 Only 4 of 20 round trips are operated between Toyama and Nagoya.
 Hida 6 is the first departure from Toyama to Nagoya.